-This way Google understands that you are not only posting about travel destinations but also food recipes.
+This way, Google understands that you are posting about travel destinations and food recipes.

 Don’t use special characters in your name

 Avoid hyphens or any special characters in your name.
-Note that your domain should be easy to spell, write and also easy to remember.
+Note that your domain should be easy to spell, write, and easy to remember.

 Create a domain with .com extension (or it is called TLD)

-More than 50% domains are .com domains and this type of domain has most authority with Google.
-Also, when people type a domain name they are likely to put .com at the end instead of .net, .org, .co.uk etc.
+More than 50% of domains are .com domains, and this type of domain has the most authority with Google.
+Also, when people type a domain name, they are likely to put .com at the end instead of .net, .org, .co, .uk etc.

 #2 Get a domain

-I always use NameCheap as it is a cheap and reliable service, but most importantly NameCheap give a free WHOIS protection.
-Many well known domain registrars offer WHOIS protection as a separate service you have to pay for.
+I always use NameCheap as it is a cheap and reliable service, but most importantly, NameCheap gives free WHOIS protection.
+Many well-known domain registrars offer WHOIS protection as a separate service you have to pay for.

 The process to register your domain is very straightforward.